-CEUs are available upon request for \$15 per session.

-- This session has been approved for 1.0 CEU's by: - NAADAC: The National American Indian & Alaska Native ATTC is a NAADAC (The Association for Addiction Professionals) certified educational provider, and this webinar has been pre-approved for 1.0 CEU. - To obtain CEUs for this session, submit a CEU Request Form and payment to the Prairielands ATTC.
-A request form is available for download in the "Files" pod in the webinar screen.
-If you choose to download a file, a new tab will be opened in your browser, and you will have to click on the webinar window to return to view the webinar. - Participants are responsible for submitting state specific requests under the guidelines of their individual state.
+- CEUs are available upon request.
+We are currently waiving any fees for CEUs during quarantine. - This session has been approved for 1.5 CEU's by: - NAADAC: The National American Indian & Alaska Native MHTTC is a NAADAC (The Association for Addiction Professionals) certified educational provider, and this webinar has been preapproved for 1.5 CEU. - Participants are responsible for submitting state specific requests under the guidelines of their individual state. - Presentation handouts: - A handout of this slideshow presentation will also be available by download

-Presentation handouts:

-• A handout of this slideshow presentation is also available by download.